How to Cook Frozen Steaks

 I wasn't really dreaming, I was falling asleep to the dulcet tones of Christopher Kimball's voice, listening to the America's Test Kitchen podcast.
 So much information, so many tips!
 If you're a podcast fan and a cook, this podcast definitely belongs on your playlist.

-But back to that "dream," the one about pulling a steak straight from the freezer, searing it, then putting it into a low oven to finish.
+But back to that "dream," the one about pulling a frozen steak straight from the freezer, searing it, then putting it into a low oven to finish.

 Steaks Cooked Straight from the Freezer!

 For a year now, it's been our go-to method for cooking steaks on the fly.
-Just Friday, after a long, long week, we were on our way out to dinner.
+Just last Friday, after a long, long week, we were on our way out to dinner.

 Instead?
 I pulled steaks from the freezer, warmed up some Slow Cooker Grits made earlier in the day and fixed a green salad with tomatoes from the garden.